Updating Materials and Visuals in Fusion 360: A Step-by-Step Guide

 Learn More

-I will take the ABS plastic material, and apply it directly to the cap to update its physical material.
-My physical materials look okay, so I can hit close, or the escape key.
-One thing to notice before I move on, is that my physical materials have also updated my default visual materials for the components.
+I will take the ABS Plastic material and apply it directly to the cap to update its Physical Material.
+My physical materials look okay, so I can click Close, or press Escape.
+One thing to notice before I move on is that my physical materials have also updated the default Visual Materials for the components.

-I'm going to go down to wood solid, and bring in a unfinished solid wood material.
-You can see that I have 3D pine already downloaded, but if it's not, just hit the arrow next to that material.
-I'll drag it into my model, and now I can see that I have two pine materials, which reference my model materials, so instead of dropping this onto my exact materials, which I could do by placing it one by one, I will drag and drop on top of this icon, to update those materials in my model.
+I'm going to go down to Wood > Solid and bring in an Unfinished Solid Wood material.
+You can see that I have 3D Pine already downloaded, but if it's not, just hit the arrow next to that material.
+I'll drag it into my model, and now I can see that I have two Pine materials, which reference my model materials.
+So instead of dropping this onto my exact materials one by one, I will drag and drop it on top of this icon to update those materials throughout my model.

-You may get this warning that says, old material cannot be removed, because it is the default material, and that's because it is the default physical material when we build our objects.
-We could also go to faces, and apply directly onto an individual face, but for now, we are not going to do that.
-I hit escape to close my visual materials dialog box, and notice, materials are not updated in the timeline.
+You may get this warning that says the old material cannot be removed because it is the default material, and that’s because it is the default Physical Material when we build our objects.
+We could also go to Faces and apply materials directly onto an individual face, but for now, we are not going to do that.
+I press Escape to close my Visual Materials dialog box, and notice: materials are not updated in the timeline.

-There is no feature change in the timeline for materials, so remember when you did them, and remember when you updated those changes.
-The last thing I would like to do, is edit the texture map controls on my visual materials.
-Because, it looks like right now, every piece of my 3D wood, was cut out of directly the middle of the same tree.
+There is no feature change in the Timeline for materials, so remember when you applied them and when you updated those changes.
+The last thing I would like to do is edit the Texture Map Controls on my Visual Materials.
+Right now, it looks like every piece of my 3D wood was cut directly from the center of the same tree.

-It's okay that they look like they were cut out of the same tree, but I'd like them to look like they were cut out of different parts.
-So I will hover over one of my faces, right click, texture map controls.
-You'll see my move and rotate gizmo appear, and now, by moving my material around, this 3D material will update, and it will look like it's being cut out of a different part of the tree.
+It’s okay that they look like they were cut from the same tree, but I’d like them to look like they were cut from different parts.
+So I will hover over one of my faces, right-click, and choose Texture Map Controls.
+You’ll see the Move and Rotate gizmo appear, and now, by moving my material around, this 3D texture will update, and it will look like it's being cut from a different part of the tree.

 I will do this for all of the wood components in my model.
-You can also experiment with rotating your materials, but again, because this is a piece of wood, for all of my objects, I don't want to rotate the material too much, or else it won't look realistic.
-That all looks pretty good, so I will return to my home view, and hit okay.
+You can also experiment with rotating your materials, but again, because this is a piece of wood, for all of my objects, I don't want to rotate the material too much or it won’t look realistic.
+That all looks pretty good, so I will return to my Home view and click OK.

 How to Learn CAD